Hot tent camping for winter camping - What is it forHow warm is a hot tent

 When you wake up, you'll want to start that fire as soon as possible, and you won't want to leave the tent to gather or prepare any wood.

-That decision to leave the stove on all night is yours.
-It's a choice, but someone must get up roughly every two hours through the night to tend to the various firewood again.
+You can leave the stove on all night, but someone must get up roughly every two hours throughout the night to tend to the various firewood again.

-The alternative is to heat it shortly before bed, dress warmly, and then leave it to cool down overnight.
+The alternative is to heat it shortly before bed, dress warmly, and let it cool overnight.

 Although hot tents include a chimney or stove jack and are fire-resistant, there is still a chance of fire or carbon monoxide poisoning.
 Although they are uncommon, hot tent accidents do happen.